M.Ed. in Educational Leadership with an Emphasis in Educational Policy

 Dr. Gottlieb's research focuses on how education policy is used to expand opportunity via access to high-quality learning experiences, and how policy can improve student outcomes in the educational system.
 Currently, Dr. Gottlieb examines these issues in the context of STEM education policy, teacher workforce policy, and policy design and formation.
 Dr. Gottlieb is a former classroom teacher in Los Angeles, CA.

-Dr. Kirksey's scholarship is broadly focused on issues at the nexus of education and other areas of public policy, including immigration policy, child and family policy, and health policy.
-He has published extensively on topics related to student absenteeism and truancy, inclusion and special education, the ripple effects of immigration enforcement, and teachers and teacher education.
+Dr. Kirksey's scholarship is broadly focused on issues at the nexus of education and other areas of public policy, including immigration policy, child and family policy, and workforce development.
+He has published extensively on topics related to student absenteeism and truancy, inclusion and special education, the ripple effects of immigration enforcement, and teacher labor markets.